Op8.22-1 Travel Advances

 - Any excess amount not returned to the Bursar’s Office within 120 days from the first day of the trip are subject to withholding and payroll taxes and will be included on W-2 forms in order to comply with IRS regulation.
 (See IRS Reg. §1.62-2(g)(2)(i).)

-Any exceptions to this policy must be requested by the department head and/or cost center administrator and approved in advance by the University Controller or Chief Financial Officer.
+Any exceptions to this policy must be requested by the department head and/or cost center administrator and approved in advance by the Chief Financial Officer.